 - coerced or forced sexual activity?

-You may have answered YES to some of these questions and still think, “It’s not that bad”, however, you should not feel scared, humiliated or controlled.
+You may have answered YES to some of these questions and still think, “It’s not that bad.”
+However, you should not feel scared, humiliated or controlled.
 Advocates are available to listen.
-Call your local project.
+Call your local domestic violence resource center.

 MCEDV member projects offer free confidential services for elders.
-Contact your local project.
+Contact your local resource center.